Electronics Technology Associate Degree

 What Can I Do After Graduation?

 While you can continue your education, another option is to enter the workforce.
 With an associate's degree in electronics technology, you could work as an electronics technician.
 In this position, it could be your job to install and repair electronics.
 Many in this field will specialize in a particular type of electronics; for example, you could work on motor vehicles, industrial electronics or small-motor electronics.
-The U.S. Bureau of Labor Statistics (BLS) reported an expected 2% decline in employment between 2014 and 2024.
-The BLS also reported a median annual salary of $59,820 for electronics technicians in May 2014.
+The U.S. Bureau of Labor Statistics (BLS) reported an expected 2% growth in employment between 2016 and 2026.
+The BLS also reported a median annual salary of $64,330 for electronics technicians in May 2018.